Co-Founder & Chief Creative Officer

 Bill earned a degree in American Studies from Wesleyan University and a Masters in City Regional Planning from Harvard University.
 He and his wife Andrea live in Alexandria, Virginia, with a vintage car on their front lawn modeled after ThinkFun’s internationally acclaimed Rush Hour.

-Andrea Barthello is chief operating officer and co-founder of ThinkFun®, Inc., which is dedicated to making learning fun.
+Andrea Barthello is one of the co-founders of ThinkFun®, Inc., which is dedicated to making learning fun.
 Her reputation for creative problem solving, talent spotting, and nurturing of young minds distinguishes her as a leader in the toy industry and as a role model for entrepreneurs everywhere.

 Growing up in a big Air Force family, Andrea traversed the United States and Canada in frequent moves that taught her flexibility, the importance of family, and a roll-up-your-sleeves work ethic.
 Early in her career, Andrea worked full time while attending graduate school at night, and sharpened her business skills in industries ranging from healthcare to hospitality to finance.

 In 1985, Andrea’s career took a life-changing turn when she and her husband Bill Ritchie launched ThinkFun, Inc. (then Binary Arts) as part of a dream to change the world through play.
 The budding company’s introduction of the handcrafted, wooden Hexadecimal Puzzle created a new category of games geared to challenge the mind, and Andrea’s entrepreneurial instincts were put to the test.
 She directed sales and shipping, marketing, public relations, and accounting, and administration while mapping a blueprint for growth.